Selecting a Toolkit

-Google search for introductory tutorials and documentation on game engine programming.
+Google search for introductory tutorials and documentation on programming in a language of your choice.
 Search for guides or videos on how to program game mechanics or systems.
 Search for answers to questions in forums or Q&A hubs, it is very likely someone else has already asked them.
 If you can't find an answer to a question you have, then make a post about your question.

 Q: Should I make a Game Engine to make my game?

 A: If you want to be a game developer, then make games.
 Do not make an Engine.